lvguowei/lvguowei-website/content/post/sicp-goodness-data-directed-programming-and-message-passing.md

 {{< /highlight >}}

 As we can see, as to the 4 selectors, some are easy to implement in polar form and some are easy to implement in rectangular form.

+> Can we think of this as two implementation of some interface or super abstract class?

 So far so good.
 Or is it?